leefreemanxyz/wheres-my-stuff/BONUS.md

 ## Making the application responsive

 We should employ a mobile-first design, expanding for bigger screens if necessary for the end-users.
 I've added a media query to change the number of columns on larger screens, but it defaults to a single column on mobile devices.

+## Testing

+I haven't added any tests for this as there isn't really any logic to test in the application and all the UI components in shadcn/Radix will have their own tests.
+Normally I'd use Jest/Vitest and Testing Library for React testing and Playwright for e2e/integration-y testing.
+Very happy to discuss testing strategies together.